 - Volume Restrictions: A merchant that deals in high volume may have to operate with lower volume caps.

 - Long Term Reserve: Merchants often open a merchant account with a varying, limited rolling reserve, depending on whether it is a domestic or offshore merchant account.
 Bad credit merchant account providers may impose a reserve for the duration of the contract with the payment service provider.
 A long term reserve guarantees the bank that it has the funds in case a business fails.

 - Higher Rates: Merchants can expect to pay higher rates for at least the first 90 days, six months or until they can prove that they are consistently viable to the acquiring bank.

 “We’ve seen merchants get approved with low credit scores,” said Instabill Sales Manager Wendy Jacques.
 “With strong financials, merchants can still earn approval with lower limits, volume caps and a reserve held for the life of the account.”

-If you’re a merchant who deserves a second chance, Instabill is all ears.
-Select the live chat option below to be connected to a live merchant account manager.
+If you’re a merchant who deserves a second chance, Instabill is a bad credit merchant accounts provider that believes in making good.
+Select the live chat option below to be connected to a merchant account manager.